-3.8.2 Internal moderation for all modules within each college will be moderated.
+3.8.2 Internal moderation for all modules within each college

+A minimum sample size, approximately equal to the square root of the total number of items, but not less than 5, selecting work from across the range of grades awarded.
+If there are less than five items of assessment, then all items will be moderated.
 All scripts (exams and coursework) for those students gaining 39% overall (i.e. a bare fail) shall be moderated to check that an overall pass shall be granted or not.
 This is important and will be expected by the Chair of the Exam Board.
 Internal moderation proceedings must be documented fully.
-An Internal Moderation form is included in Appendix VIII however each School may have their own template so please check with the Collaborative Partnership Leader for your programme.
+An Internal Moderation form is included in Appendix V however each School may have their own template so please check with the Collaborative Partnership Leader for your programme.
 The audit trail with regards to marking and moderation must be fully transparent so it is important that a moderation report is completed.